whilealive/Scripts/README.md

 musictogo
 ---------
+take your music with you
-- nice little program that randomly chooses albums of your music library and copies them to an SD-card which goes into your phone or player.
+- little program that randomly chooses albums of your music library and copies them to an SD-card which goes into your phone or player.
 - always copies whole albums either until card is full